mknowlton89/readme-generator/README.md

-# Michae's Great README Generator
+# Michael's Awesome README Generator

 ## <h2>Description</h2>

-Blah Blah Blah
+This is a product that helps developers created awesome readme files.

 ## <h2 id="">Table of Contents</h2>